 Small plane carrying parachutists crashes in Sweden, 9 dead

-Swedish officials say a small plane carrying parachutists crashed in northern Sweden soon after takeoff and all nine of the people on board were killed.
+Swedish officials said a small plane carrying parachutists crashed in northern Sweden soon after takeoff on Sunday and all nine people on board were killed.

-The accident took place soon after 2 p.m. local time Sunday off Storsandskar, an island near the airport of Umea, a town in northern Sweden.

-Region Vasterbotten municipality spokeswoman Gabriella Bandling said: "I can confirm that all those aboard the plane have died."

 Comments